Data Cleaning Best Practices: Unlocking The Power Of Accurate Data

 5. Handle Missing Values

 Missing data is a pervasive issue that can undermine the integrity of analyses and decision-making.
 Effective strategies for handling missing values are vital in data cleaning.
-Options for addressing this challenge include imputing missing values using statistical methods, deleting rows with missing values, or even considering the use of advanced machine learning algorithms for imputation.
+Options for addressing this challenge include imputing missing values using statistical methods, deleting rows with missing values, or even considering using advanced machine learning algorithms for imputation.
 The choice of strategy depends on the nature of the data and the potential impact of missing values on the analysis.
 A thoughtful approach to missing data ensures that data cleaning does not compromise data integrity.

 6. Detect and Resolve Duplicates